Discover Panama: A Family Adventure

-, up the Chagres River to an Emberá indigenous village, where villagers will share some of their traditions.
-Join us on this new tour to Panama for families with children ages 8 and older and discover the abundant treasures of one of the planet’s richest ecological paradises.Day 1 — U.S., Panama City, Panama
+You’ll also give practical context to your children’s history and science lessons with an up-close exploration of the Panama Canal and the massive Miraflores Locks.
+Spend time with Panama’s most renowned wildcat researcher, Ricardo Moreno, sharing his methodology with camera-trapping.
+You’ll also ride a motorized dugout canoe, or piragua, up the Chagres River to an Emberá indigenous village, where villagers will share some of their traditions.
+Join us in Panama for families with children ages 8 and older and discover the abundant treasures of one of the planet’s richest ecological paradises.

 Upon arrival in Panama, your family is met and transferred to the hotel, where you can rest and relax.
 Gamboa Rainforest Resort

-(D)Day 2 — Panama City - Gatun Lake jungle boat ride meet Ricardo Moreno
+Day 2 — Panama City - Gatun Lake jungle boat ride meet Ricardo Moreno

 Start the day with a jungle boat expedition across Gatun Lake in the Panama Canal.
 Pass by gigantic cargo and passenger ships and observe plenty of wildlife—iguanas, crocodiles, and Geoffrey’s tamarins; and howler, spider, and white-faced capuchin monkeys, just to name a few.

-(B,L,D)Day 3 — Panama City - Chagres River, Emberá indigenous village
+Day 3 — Panama City - Chagres River, Emberá indigenous village

 Today board a motorized dugout canoe, or piragua, and travel up the Chagres River to an Emberá indigenous village.
 The boat journey cuts through the rain forest of the 320,000-acre Chagres National Park, the largest of the National Parks protecting the Panama Canal Watershed.

-(B,L,D)Day 4 — STRI, the Punta Culebra Nature Center, and the Chiriqui Highlands
+Day 4 — Biodiversity Museum, Miraflores Visitor Center, and the Chiriqui Highlands

-(B,L,D)Day 5 — Chiriqui Highlands - Chiriqui whitewater rafting
+Day 5 — Chiriqui Highlands - Chiriqui white-water rafting

-(B,L,D)Day 6 — Chiriqui Highlands, Bocas del Toro - Tropical cloud forest zip lining, Cocoa Presentation, Bocas del Toro
+Day 6 — Chiriqui Highlands, Bocas del Toro - Tropical cloud forest zip lining, Cocoa Presentation, Bocas del Toro

-(B,L,D)Day 7 — Bocas del Toro - Bastimentos Marine National Park and Salt Creek nature trail
+Day 7 — Bocas del Toro - Bastimentos Marine National Park and Salt Creek nature trail

 Visit the island of Bastimentos and the Ngobe indigenous village of Salt Creek.
 Follow a local guide through a tropical lowland wet rain forest trail teeming with animals, such as sloths, monkeys, various tropical birds, caimans, and a poison dart frog known as the red strawberry frog.
 Later, snorkel among two other important ecosystems—coral reef and mangroves—home to a stunning array of marine life, including angel fish, squid, octopus, and other marine life.
-Hotel Playa Tortuga
+Hotel Playa Tortuga (B,L,D)

 This morning, transfer to the airport for departing flights.
 (B)